 What I’ve seen more often is this: Entrepreneur raises on rosy estimates.
 Entrepreneur misses estimates.
-(Don’t need to tell you, but this stuff is hard!)
+(I don’t need to tell you, but this stuff is hard!)
 Cash is burned.
 Payroll is looming.
 No major milestones are achieved.
 And, so, entrepreneur calls up investors asking for more cash. (”We’re so close!”
 Probably true.)
 Entrepreneur gets the cash.
-But—spoiler alert—it’s not cheap; it’s not fun.
-The valuation drops.
+But—spoiler alert—it’s not cheap; it’s expensive because: The valuation drops.
 (A dreaded “down round.”)
 Investors demand concessions: Control.
 Dividends.
 Preferences.
-1990s shit.

-Silver lining: your 409A valuation drops so your employees get cheaper options.
+Silver lining: your 409A valuation drops too, so your employees get cheaper options.

 Now imagine that our entrepreneur started by raising 2x the best case scenario.
 Or raised a quick, small round on decent terms—maybe a SAFE—and used the extra runway to negotiate a larger round on better terms?